I have extensive research experience through three NSF REUs and multiple assistantships,

 international WiCyS Student Poster Competition.

-DEVELOPING AND OPTIMIZING LLM PIPELINES FOR SMART CITY SAFETY ANALYSIS - Summer '25 to Present
+DEVELOPING AND OPTIMIZING LLM PIPELINES FOR SMART CITY SAFETY ANALYSIS - Summer '25 to Fall '25

 Conducted as an NSF REU research scholar and research assistant, in the team of